-- (i) (whether or not such person is known to the barrister) the unqualified person identifies himself to the barrister and produces his Hong Kong Identity Card to the barrister for inspection; - (ii) the barrister satisfies himself of the identity of the person so instructing by inspection of his said Hong Kong Identity Card; - (iii) the unqualified person so instructing provides the barrister with a backsheet satisfying the requirements set out in paragraph 7.5(a)(i), (ii), (iii), (iv), (v), (viii) and (ix) and signed personally by the instructing solicitor; and - (iv) the barrister endorses on his backsheet the name of the unqualified person so instructing him and the number of his Hong Kong Identity Card shown to him as aforesaid.

-- 7.8 (a) A practising barrister shall issue a written fee note in respect of all professional work done to the company, firm or other body upon whose instructions such work was done, marked for the attention of the person instructing him. - (b) Except when appearing on the instructions of the Department of Justice or the Duty Lawyer Service or with the prior written permission of the Bar Council or in the case of devilling, a practising barrister shall in any case only accept payment of his professional fees by cheque or bank transfer either drawn on or made out of the account of the company, firm or other body instructing him or sent directly by such company, firm or other body in satisfaction of his fees by reference to his fee note and in no circumstances may he accept payment of his professional fees in cash. - (c) Upon receipt of payment in respect of his fee note, a practising barrister shall issue a written receipt in respect thereof and send the same to the company, firm or body instructing, marked for the attention of the instructing solicitor.
-18 - 7.9 A practising barrister must ensure that:- - (a) the date of receipt is marked on every brief for him to appear at a Court; and - (b) proper records are kept in his chambers including a record of the date of receipt of each brief or set of papers; the name of the case; the names of the person and the firm or other body of which that person is a partner, member, employee or officer instructing him in the matter; and where appropriate, the fee. - 7.10 It is the duty of every practising barrister to retain in his custody or control for at least two years from the date when the same was first made or received by the barrister, legible copies 19 of the following documents in respect of each and every case or matter on which he has been instructed, namely:- - (a) any backsheet obtained by the barrister pursuant to paragraphs 7.5(a), 7.6 and 7.7(iii); - (b) all fee notes rendered in the case or matter in question;
+- (i) (whether or not such person is known to the barrister) the unqualified person identifies himself to the barrister and produces his Hong Kong Identity Card to the barrister for inspection; - (ii) the barrister satisfies himself of the identity of the person so instructing by inspection of his said Hong Kong Identity Card; - (iii) the unqualified person so instructing provides the barrister with a backsheet satisfying the requirements set out in paragraph 7.5(a)(i), (ii), (iii), (iv), (v), (viii) and (ix) and signed personally by the instructing solicitor; and - (iv) the barrister endorses on his backsheet the name of the unqualified person so instructing him and the number of his Hong Kong Identity Card shown to him as aforesaid. - 7.8 (a) A practising barrister shall issue a written fee note in respect of all professional work done to the company, firm or other body upon whose instructions such work was done, marked for the attention of the person instructing him. - (b) Except when appearing on the instructions of the Department of Justice or the Duty Lawyer Service or with the prior written permission of the Bar Council or in the case of devilling, a practising barrister shall in any case only accept payment of his professional fees by cheque or bank transfer either drawn on or made out of the account of the company, firm or other body instructing him or sent directly by such company, firm or other body in satisfaction of his fees by reference to his fee note and in no circumstances may he accept payment of his professional fees in cash. - (c) Upon receipt of payment in respect of his fee note, a practising barrister shall issue a written receipt in respect thereof and send the same to the company, firm or body instructing, marked for the attention of the instructing solicitor17.

+7.9 A practising barrister must ensure that:-

+(a) the date of receipt is marked on every brief for him to appear at a Court; and

-In the case of instructions by an in-house solicitor, the provisions in this paragraph may be complied with by issuing the fee note and receipt to the company, firm or body employing the instructing solicitor and on whose behalf the instructions were given.
+17 In the case of instructions by an in-house solicitor, the provisions in this paragraph may be complied with by issuing the fee note and receipt to the company, firm or body employing the instructing solicitor and on whose behalf the instructions were given.